Subhas Chandra Pattanayak

-My close associate and selfless social activist Pabitra Mohan Maharatha readily pledged his support to my proposal.
+My close associate Pabitra Mohan Maharatha readily pledged his support to my proposal.
 Then a jewel of Orissa’s journalism, Sagar Satpathy offered his support.
 Poet Gajanan Mishra added his unreserved approval with a visit to my residence along with poet Umakanta Raut.
 Orissa’s most active columnists Tusarkanta Satpathy, whose exemplary activism had added immensely to the strength of Gajana babu’s July fast, expressed his solidarity.

 Orissa’s renowned revolutionary orator and editor of Subartta, Bagmi Pradyumna Satpathy with his vast experience in people’s front joined us with all his support.

 We formally launched the new forum as “Bhasa Andolan, Orissa” in an extended meeting of selfless activists in a meeting held in his office and decided to submit an Ultimatum to Government to the effect that if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
 And we have been doing this, as per our agenda, with effect from Pana Sankranti – Orissa’s New Year’s Day.